-A Personal Care Assistant (PCA) is someone designated or employed specifically to assist the passenger in meeting their needs.
+A Personal Care Assistant (PCA) is someone designated or employed specifically to assist the passenger in meeting his/her needs.
 The PCA can ride at no cost and must have the same origin and destination as the passenger.
 Space for a PCA must be reserved at the same time the passenger reserves his/her ride.
-Passengers are allowed to travel with at least one companion, such as a friend or relative, in addition to a PCA.
+Passengers are allowed to travel with one companion, such as a friend or relative, in addition to a PCA.
 The fare for the companion is the same as the fare for the passenger.
-Additional companions accompanying the passenger will be allowed on a space available basis only.
+Additional companions accompanying the passenger will be allowed on a space-available basis only.
 Passengers must reserve a space for the companion when they reserve their ride.
 The companion must have the same trip origin and destination as the passenger.

 “No shows” – cancelling at the last minute, refusing a ride when the vehicle gets to the pickup location, or failing to appear at the pick location can adversely affect the schedule of Rider ADA Paratransit services and other passengers.
 If a client fails to notify Rider ADA Paratransit that they will not require transportation service for their scheduled appointment and a vehicle has been dispatched for the individual, the client will receive a “No Show.”

 Any scheduled trips that result in the following conditions are considered as “No Shows”.

 - CL– Late Cancellation – Passenger cancels less than one (1) hour and 30 minutes before pick-up time.

 - CD– Cancel at Door – Passenger calls and/or vehicle is in front of client’s door.

 - NS– No Show – Van was at the pick-up location and passenger was not there.